christianfosli/christianfosli/README.md

 My GitHub is mostly filled with hobby projects and other fun stuff!

-I love learning about and working with Docker, Kubernetes, Rust, and FSharp/Functional Programming in general.
+I love learning about and working with Docker, Kubernetes, Rust, and FSharp/functional programming in general.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=christianfosli&layout=compact)](https://github.com/anuraghazra/github-readme-stats)